 There are endless ways to prepare and to cook the seemingly unlimited variety of seafood, not withstanding my condemnation of Japanese shark and whale hunting.
 I hope I have either impressed or horrified my readers with the numerous amazing gourmet seafood I have sampled during my many travels in different countries but words fail short to describe why I love seafood.

-Take a look at the short video I especially made for this blog, and may you enjoy food and enjoy life!
+May you enjoy food and enjoy life!
 Thanks for joining us in this banquet, and please share your food stories or recipes with us!